The best type of plumbing pipe is PEX Pipe or Copper Pipe due to its wide usage, durability, and use of non-toxic materials.

 - Shower & Bathtub Drain Lines

 - Main Water Supply Line

-Another type of PVC pipe is CPVC pipe which has extra chloride added to the composition of the plumbing pipe.
-Mainly, the benefit is that they add extra durability and will not degrade with liquids, allowing them to be used as a safe option for transporting drinking water.
+Another type of PVC pipe is CPVC pipe.
+CPVC has extra chloride added to its composition, which adds extra durability and will not degrade with liquids.
+This allows CPVC pipes to be used as a safe option for handling drinking water.

-CPVC can be used in the same applications as copper piping but is considered a better option due to it's insulation.
+CPVC can be used for the same applications as copper piping but is often considered a better option due to its insulation.
 This prevents energy loss in hot or cold applications throughout the house.
-Another added benefit is that CPVC is more pliable than metal tubing, which allows for extra versatility.
+Another added benefit of CPVC is that it’s more pliable than metal tubing, which allows for extra versatility.

 CPVC Piping Uses

 As you can see, there are many types of plumbing pipes, and the use of each type comes down to the application in question.
 What pipe you choose is largely determined by what the project or job requires.
 If you have any concerns or questions about which type of plumbing pipe to use in your specific application, we recommend contacting Al Coronado Plumbing.
 Our technicians are on standby to help you with your home’s needs.

 People Also Ask